lfdominguez/ffmpeg_vstat_parser/README.md

-# Project Name: FFmpeg vStat Parser
+# Project Name: Multi Parser

 ## Overview

-This project provides a utility to parse vstats FFmpeg format logs from a named pipe (FIFO) and send the parsed data to an external service.
+This project provides a utility to parse multiple logs types from a named pipe (FIFO) and send the parsed data to an external service.
 It leverages the Rust programming language to ensure high performance and reliability.
 By using this tool, users can efficiently manage and analyze FFmpeg log data in real-time for monitoring or further processing.

-> The vstats file output can be generated on ffmpeg using the `--vstats_file <file>`

 ## Features

-- **Efficient Parsing:** Parses vstats logs from FFmpeg using a specified FIFO input file.
+- **Efficient Parsing:** Parses logs from a specified FIFO input file (you must take care how to send the data to the FIFO file).
-- **Version Handling:** Supports different versions of vstats log lines.
 - **Extensible Commands:** Allows for different output types through subcommands.

 ## Build